List of Return of Ultraman characters

-This is a list of characters for Return of Ultraman, a 1971 tokusatsu which eventually establishes the Ultra Series lore by being a sequel to Ultraman and Ultra Seven.
+This is a list of characters for Return of Ultraman, a 1971 tokusatsu which eventually establishes the Ultraman Series lore by being a sequel to Ultraman and Ultraseven.

 MAT

 The Monster Attack Team (怪獣攻撃部隊, Kaijū Kōgeki Butai), abbreviated as MAT (マット, Matto), is an attack team founded by the Terrestrial Defense Agency (地上防衛庁, Chijō Bōeichō) to investigate and fight against monster attacks.
 The main headquarters was located in New York and had several branches across the globe, including a particular space station.
-Despite their good reputation with the society, MAT's position in military was very weak and often being pressured towards disbandment as a result of the upper management's dissatisfaction.
+Despite their good reputation with the agency, MAT's position in military was very weak and often being pressured towards disbandment as a result of the upper management's dissatisfaction.
 MAT was officially disbanded at some point prior to Ultraman Ace, but their documents were accessible for references to future attack teams.